kogrms/kogrms/README.md

 ## About me
 👨‍💻 Frontend developer at [GetStream](https://getstream.com/)

-🌱 Learning React.js & Node.js at Yandex.Praktikum & Vue.js by myself
+🌱 Work on Vue.js & Nuxt.js, have experience in React.js & Node.js

 ♻️ Worked as an environmental engineer for 6 years